rlivingsus/misc/AllBooks.md

 TRANSITIONS: ~~1) The Orc King (Mar22)~~, 2) The Pirate King, 3) The Ghost King
 NEVERWINTER SAGA: 1) Gauntlgrym, 2) NeverWinter, 3) Charon's Claw, 4) The Last Threshold
 THE SUNDERING: 1) The Companions, 2) The Godborn(donothave), 3)The Aversary(donothave), 4)The Reaver(donothave), 5) The Sentinel(donothave), 6) The Herald(donothave); others are not Drizzit and different author
-COMPANIONS CODEX: 1)Night of the Hunter, 2)Rise of the King, 3)Vengence of the Iron Dwarf
+COMPANIONS CODEX: 1)Night of the Hunter (AUDIBLE), 2)Rise of the King (AUDIBLE), 3)Vengence of the Iron Dwarf
 HOMECOMING: 1)Archmage, 2)Maestro, 3)Hero
 GENERATIONS: 1) Timeless(Dnhave), 2) Boundless(Dnhave), 3) Relentless(Dnhave)
 THE STONES OF TYMORA: 1) The Stowaway, 2) The Shadowmask, 3) The Sentinels
 CLERIC QUINTET: 1) Canticle, 2) In Sylvan Shadows, 3) Night Masks, 4) The Fallen Fortress, 5) The Chaos Curse
 THE WAY OF THE DROW: 1) Starlight Enclave (newer last book?), 2) Glacier's Edge (soon?2022)
-SOLO?: The Color of Dragons
+SOLO?: The Color of Dragons, The Legend of Drizzt: The Collected Stories (AUDIBLE)

 ### Sanderson, Brandon
 MISTBORN: ~~1)The Final Empire, 2) The Well of Ascension, 3) The Hero of Ages,~~ 3.5) Secret History, 4) The Alloy of Law, 5) Shadows of Self, 6) The Bands of Mourning, 7) The Lost Metal,